 Kids need to know that freedom isn’t the highest value in the kingdom of God.
 It’s accountability and authority.
 Because we are accountable to a God who made everything because we belong to him we have great comfort in the midst of dark and painful days that we are not our own but we belong to him.
 Kids and families are running from the very thing that brings comfort and peace.

 3. The best place to ground the next generation in theology is when they are young.
 Kids need proper theology because they think thoughts about God all the time.
 The question is are those thoughts true?
 Are those thoughts good?
-Pastors who minister to kids and to youth often lean to much on gimmicks and fun (I’ve been guilty of this myself) when kids are dying to know what is true.
+Pastors who minister to kids and to youth often lean too much on gimmicks and fun (I’ve been guilty of this myself) when kids are dying to know what is true.
 Our funny stories must point to something other than our own need for affirmation.
 They must point to a transcendent God who loves us because he loves us.

 The problem with so many kids who are walking away from faith is the stories we tell are not compelling and not grounded in the gospel.
-Have fun do crazy things but every chance you get show them Jesus.
+Have fun do crazy things but every chance you get to show them, Jesus.
 Show kids how Jesus is on every page of their bible.
 Tell them how he has done amazing things in every season of your life.

 4. Give parents the tools, the opportunities, the guidance they need to lead their kids.
 The best thing a Youth or Kids Pastor can do is disciple parents through their kids.
 Allow parents to be the spiritual giants in the eyes of their kids by giving them the tools they need to lead their kids.
 Reminding them they have the Holy Spirit of God to guide and lead them in this.
 When I started helping in youth ministry decades ago the youth pastor was the cool older brother who was way cooler than mom and dad.
-In fact mom and dad got in the way much of the time.
+In fact, mom and dad got in the way much of the time.
 I remember hearing Youth Pastors say “Your parents don’t get you but we do.”
 This could not be further from what is needed.
 We live in a transient culture.
 It is a rare thing that people live in the same house, stay in the same town or attend the same church.
-Parents never where the enemy and today they have been more needed as an ally.
+Parents never were the enemy and today they have been more needed as an ally.

 The idea of Children’s ministry and Youth ministry started off as a novel idea in the 70’s and 80’s.
 It has turned into something that is vital.
 If we as a church fail to reach our children with the Gospel, we have failed indeed.
 We live in a complex world where we have to fight for simplicity.
 I love how Susana Wesley simply describes how God loves us.
-She said “He loves us because he loves us.”
+She said, “He loves us because he loves us.”
 Not because he needed to or because we deserved it.

 That is what our kids and families need to hear over and over again.
 He loves us because he loves us.